italian dessert recipes

-The sesame seed cookies have a slight zap from the anise flavoring and they flake inside almost like a shortbread.
-Now if you hate anise - there's plenty of substitutions!
-See the substitutions section below the recipe.
+The sesame seed cookies do have a slight zap from the anise flavoring, but that's part of the tradition.
+These will flake inside almost like a shortbread.
+Now if you hate anise - no one says you HAVE to use it!
+See the substitutions section below the recipe for some other ideas.

 * 1/2 cup butter